PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 2 DOSAGE AND ADMINISTRATION

-2.1 Dosage for Gastroesophageal Reflux Disease Associated With a History of Erosive Esophagitis
+2.1 Recommended Dosage for GERD Associated with a History of EE

 2.4 Preparation and Administration Instructions for Pathological Hypersecretion Including Zollinger-Ellison Syndrome